-This may be bad for my “nerd cred,” but I haven’t had much experience with Dungeons and Dragons throughout my life – exposure, yes, but never any actual in-depth table top playing.
+This may be bad for my “nerd cred,” but I haven’t had much experience with Dungeons and Dragons – exposure, yes, but never any actual in-depth table top playing.
 D&D was right there from the start though, as some of my first memories are of the awesome cartoon from 1984.
 I also owned various Monster Manuals, though mostly for the artwork and creature designs within.
-It felt that with D&D there was this heavy, pure, “concentrated fantasy” world that seldom strayed from its core being and was a brilliant amalgamation of many different mythos, and in full honestly, I can’t tell you why it is that I have yet to roll a multi-sided die.
+It felt that with D&D there was this heavy, pure, “concentrated fantasy” world that seldom strayed from its core and was a brilliant amalgamation of many different mythos, and in full honestly, I can’t tell you why it is that I have yet to roll a multi-sided die.
 As far as fantasy in general goes, I adore the genre and always felt it was criminally underrated.
-It always seemed to get tossed aside in the mainstream or seemed like a cheap offshoot of other genres such as Sci-Fi or horror.
-As far as cinema goes, growing up in the 80’s, there was an abundance of fantasy films (mostly trying to recreate the success of Conan The Barbarian earlier in that decade) that were a strong inspiration to me.
+It always seemed to get tossed aside in the mainstream or seemed like a sub-category of other genres such as Sci-Fi or horror.
+As far as cinema goes, in the 80’s, there was an abundance of fantasy films (mostly trying to recreate the success of Conan The Barbarian from earlier in that decade) that were a strong inspiration to me.
 There would be countless VHS tapes at the video stores that just screamed “low-budget knockoff.”
 These films would usually have big, beefy guys posing with a bunch of valkyrie-type women flocked around their shag-carpetted moon boots.

 Steroids… apparently readily available in ancient times